Theme from Harry's Game: 1989 Theme from Harry's Game / Hourglass AA-side

 In 1989, as part of the promotion for their compilation Pastpresent, Clannad re-released the "Theme from Harry's Game" as an AA-side single with their new song "Hourglass."

 1992 Patriot Games re-release

-In 1992, the "Theme from Harry's Game" was used in the soundtrack to the film Patriot Games, and it was also re-released as a single.
+In 1992, the "Theme from Harry's Game" was used in the soundtrack to the film Patriot Games, and it was also re-released as a single on 21 September that year.
 There were two versions of the CD single, a two-track and a four-track version, both with the same cover and catalogue number.